Haskeeb265/obsidian-vault/1 - Rough Notes/What are LLMs.md

 # What are LLMs

 - An LLM excels at understanding and generating human language.
-- LLMs are trained on vast amounts of text data allowing them to learn
+- LLMs are trained on vast amounts of text data allowing them to learn patterns, structure, and even nuance in language (consists of many millions of parameters)
+- Most LLMs nowadays are build on **transformer** architecture based on the **Attention algorithm**.